 - General appearance

 - Skin

 - Head, eyes, ears, nose, and throat

 - Spine/neck/thyroid

 - Musculoskeletal

 - Respiratory

 - Cardiovascular

 - Neurological

 - Abdomen (including liver and kidneys)

-Clinically significant abnormalities identified at the screening visit will be documented in the subject's source documents.
+Clinically significant abnormalities identified at the screening visit will be documented in the subject's source documents and documented in the medical history.
 Changes after the screening visit will be captured as AEs on the AE source documentation, as deemed by the investigator.